How Much Are Closing Costs? A Look At What To Expect

-Title insurance is often considered a nuisance by some home buyers as they find it to be an unnecessary step in the closing process.
-If the previous owner lived in the house uninterrupted for forty years, for example, it will be hard to convince a buyer that he needs a title search.
+Title insurance is often considered a nuisance by some homebuyers as they find it to be an unnecessary step in the closing process.
+If the previous owner lived in the house uninterrupted for 40 years, for example, it would be hard to convince a buyer that he needs a title search.
 How could there be any unexpected liens or land register entries on the property?
-However, title insurance is an important inclusion to the closing process.
+However, title insurance is an important inclusion in the closing process.
 Here are two things to consider:

-- Should your title to a piece of property ever be challenged in court, your fees will be paid and
+- Should your title to a piece of property ever be challenged in court, your fees will be paid.

 - If you lose, your equity in the home is covered.

-Consumers Financial Protection Bureau (CFPB) Truth-in-Lending-Act (TILA) and Real Estate Settlement Procedures Act (RESPA) and what they mean for you.
+Consumers Financial Protection Bureau, Truth-In-Lending-Act And Real Estate Settlement Procedures Act